DidrikLindberg/Readme-Generator/newREADME.md

   This project is licensed under the Apache 2.0 License

   ## Contributing
-  idk
+  test

   ## Tests
-  no clue
+  test

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at test@gmail.com.
-You can find more of my work at [DidrikLindberg](
+  If you have any questions about the repo, open an issue or contact me directly at test.
+You can find more of my work at [didriklindberg](

   )